Share This

 Price range: $300- $1500

 An inflatable hot tub is just that, inflatable.
 It uses an air blower to inflate the walls and power the jets, and a portable heater keeps the water warm.
 An inflatable hot tub can also be set up and used very quickly.
+And generally speaking the cost of an inflatable hot tub is going to be less than other types.

 Made using PVC on the lower end and reinforced vinyl on the higher end, inflatable hot tubs don’t have the longevity of hard-shell spas, and those on the cheaper side aren’t durable.
 This also makes them cheaper to manufacture, however.